jameshfisher/jameshfisher.com/_posts/2017-03-02-submitting-app-build-to-itunes-connect.md

 > This action could not be completed.
 Try again. (-22421)

 Hmm.
 I wonder if this is due to the ongoing problems with S3 which are breaking the entire internet.
 I'll try again in a while ...

+... well, it worked the second time.

+Next, I have to select the build from the "Prepare for Submission" page in iTunes Connect.
+After clicking "Save", it shows the icon from the build.

+Weirdly, there's a separate "App Sandbox information" section in iTunes Connect, which is not populated from my build.
+I selected "com.apple.security.device.camera", with a brief description of why.

+Finally, I just need an app description.
+Let's do that in another post.